 Viewing Responses

-For real-time visibility, turn on live response streaming: as people respond, their answers post to a Slack channel thread with a running tally.
+Pulse responses appear in real time on the Pulse results page in the Windmill Dashboard.
+For named Pulses, you can filter responses by group, department, start date, or job title on the results page, and ask Windy to analyze responses by any of those segments.
+For anonymous Pulses, responses can’t be filtered or exported by employee metadata — use the Duplicate button on the Pulse to run per-department copies if you need department-level breakdowns.
+For real-time visibility in Slack, turn on live response streaming (named Pulses only): as people respond, their answers post to a Slack channel thread with a running tally.
 When your Pulse closes, responses automatically flow into a report that surfaces themes and patterns across your team.
 This report can be sent automatically to recipients via Slack, exported, or viewed directly in the platform.
 This context feeds into 1:1s, recaps, and performance reviews, so insights don’t just sit in a report…they show up when you actually need them.
+See Response Anonymity and Response Sharing for how named/anonymous and result visibility work.

 For Managers: Best Practices